ubccr/mokey/README.rst

 ===============================================================================
-mokey - Migrate CCR user accounts to FreeIPA
+mokey - FreeIPA account managment tool
 ===============================================================================

-This project is a simple web application to migrate user accounts from CCR's old kerberos/ldap systems to FreeIPA.
-It authenticates users agains the old system and requires users to accept new terms of service and set a security question.
+This project is web application to manage user accounts in FreeIPA.
+It provides account setup and password reset functionality.

 ------------------------------------------------------------------------
 Deployment